RocketChat/developer-docs/README.md

 ## Connect

-Join our [open server](https://open.rocket.chat/), [community](https://community.rocket.chat/), and [repositories ](https://gihttps/github.com/RocketChatthub.com/RocketChat)for more collaborations.
-You can also get help from our global community and open channels.&#x20;
+Join our [open server](https://open.rocket.chat/), [community](https://community.rocket.chat/), and [repositories](https://github.com/RocketChat) for more collaborations.
+You can also get help from our global community and open channels.